MMolBus/ebirdscrap/vignette/vignette_ebird.scrap.chl_github.md

-Vignette ebird.scrap.chl
+Vignette ebirdscrapchl
 ================

-ebird.scrap.chl
+ebirdscrapchl
 ---------------

 **Objective**: Obtain complete ofservation lists for all species sigthed in one place at any date, using web scraping on eBird webpage.

-The function *ebird.scrap.chl* transform species observations from eBird checklist into individual species observations.
+The function *ebirdscrapchl* transform species observations from eBird checklist into individual species observations.
 The checklists are obtained from an ebird region (or hotspot) in a set of dates, without date limits.